 lowa Title Guaranty offers low-cost title protection for real estate located in Iowa.
-In FY21, Iowa Title Guaranty issued 142,499 residential title certificates, a 47% increase over the previous fiscal year and the most in any single-year in the program's 35-year history.
-These residential certificates insured more than \$28.5 billion of Iowa real estate, a 54% increase over the previous fiscal year and again the most in any single year in program history.
+In FY23, Iowa Title Guaranty issued 88,239 residential title certificates covering more than \$19.7 billion of Iowa real estate.

-lowa Title Guaranty, in conjunction with 1,261 participating attorneys, abstractors and independent closers protect the integrity of lowa's land-title transfer system.
-More than 95% of all residential certificates are field issued by lowa Title Guaranty's participants, injecting another \$6.6 million into local lowa communities through its incentive program., a 68% increase over the previous fiscal year.
-All revenues in excess of operating expenses are reinvested into lowa affordable housing programs.
-Since inception of the program, lowa Title Guaranty has transferred more than \$62.85 million, including \$2 million in FY21 alone.
+lowa Title Guaranty, in partnership with 1,148 participating attorneys, abstractors and independent closers protects the integrity of lowa's land-title transfer system.
+More than 95% of all residential certificates are field issued by lowa Title Guaranty's participants, injecting more than \$3.7 million into local lowa communities through its incentive program.
+All revenues in excess of operating expenses and reserves are reinvested into housing programs.
+Since inception of the program, lowa Title Guaranty has transferred more than \$72 million, including \$3.5 million in FY23 alone.